clarkehardy/chroma-lxe/README.md

 Chroma-LXE provides a set of tools for modeling and analyzing the behavior of photons in liquid xenon detectors using [chroma](https://github.com/benland100/chroma) simulation framework.
 It includes:

-- Scaffolding for defining custom geometries and materials.
+- Scaffolding for defining custom geometries and materials using CAD-derived STL files
 - Tools to create, save, and use light maps in the detector
 - Utilities for visualizing the detector geometry and photon trajectories.
+- Training a [SIREN](https://www.vincentsitzmann.com/siren/)-based neural network to learn the lightmap of the detector.
-- A collection of Jupyter Notebooks demonstrating how to use the toolkit.
+- A couple of demonstration Jupyter Notebooks.

 `chroma-lxe` allows for the simulation of complex geometries with arbitrary detector configurations, materials, and surfaces using the [chroma](https://github.com/benland100/chroma) simulation framework, a CUDA-based fast optical propagator with relevant physics processes.
 From the original repo,